 - For complete specs visit the Warbonnet website

 Quilt Shell and Liner Fabrics

-The Warbonnet Stock Diamondback Quilt is offered with a 15d nylon shell and liner and seven different color configuration options.
+The Warbonnet Stock Diamondback Quilt is offered with a 15d nylon shell and liner and six different color configuration options.
 Check out their website to see the color options.
 In my opinion, 15d is the sweet spot for both shell and liner fabrics.
 10d seems a bit fragile and 20d seems overkill for the most part.
 15d fabrics strike that perfect balance between light weight and longevity.
 Additionally, some 10d liners I’ve tried have been a bit clammy.
 20d taffeta always feels amazing, but the 15d liner used by Warbonnet feels just as nice as anything else I’ve tried.
 The fabrics they’ve chosen for this quilt are perfect.

 The Warbonnet Stock Diamondback comes stuffed with 19.36 oz of 850-fill goose down.
 This is enough down to qualify this quilt as winter-worthy.

 The Warbonnet Stock Diamondback Quilt comes in nine size options: short, regular, and long lengths, and 50, 55, and 60” widths.
 All of these have a 43” circumference footbox.
 I have been using the regular length, 55” width quilt and it fits my 5’ 11”, 160lb frame nearly perfectly.

 I must say I’m confused by footbox measurements; they seem to be fairly inconsistent between manufacturers.
 For example, the 40” footbox in my Nunatak Arc UL 20 feels larger than this supposedly 43” footbox in the Diamondback.
 The Diamondback actually feels closer to the size of the footbox in my Western Mountaineering Versalite which is supposed to be 39”.
 In any case, my feet are about size 10 and this footbox seems like the right size.